-Olivet College and its athletic director, Ryan Shockey, have named Sarah Yancer as head women’s soccer coach.
+Olivet College and its athletic director, Ryan Shockey, have named Sarah (Yancer) Maracani as head women’s soccer coach.

-In 2015, as a senior at SAU, Yancer was the starting goalkeeper in all 26 games and led the team to the National Association of Intercollegiate Athletics (NAIA) National Championship.
-Yancer did not allow a goal during the Cougars’ championship run to earn the tournament’s Select Sport American-NAIA Championship Outstanding Defensive Player award.
+In 2015, as a senior at SAU, Maracani was the starting goalkeeper in all 26 games and led the team to the National Association of Intercollegiate Athletics (NAIA) National Championship.
+Maracani did not allow a goal during the Cougars’ championship run to earn the tournament’s Select Sport American-NAIA Championship Outstanding Defensive Player award.
 She recorded 15 shutouts, a program record and had a .795 save percentage.

-Yancer holds a bachelor’s degree in health and exercise science from Spring Arbor University.
-Originally from Freeland, Michigan, Yancer now resides in Battle Creek.
+Maracani holds a bachelor’s degree in health and exercise science from Spring Arbor University.
+Originally from Freeland, Michigan, Maracani now resides in Battle Creek.